-C Example for irreparable root circling developed in a seedling liner.
+A Example for irreparable root circling developed in a seedling liner.
+B Root circling on a more mature specimen

 The major problem with containerised trees occurs when the tree is left in the container for too long.
 When this happens the root system circles around the outside of the container and in extreme cases will girdle completely.
 This can happen at any stage in a young trees development and from the smallest to the largest of containers.